JRJurman/AudioMonitor/README.md

 AV Muter that is triggered by extended periods of loud input from the microphone Created by Jesse R Jurman and Ethan H Jurman

-This program is facilated by 2 scripts:
+This program is facilitated by 2 scripts:

 - AVMuter.py  | A python script (2.x or 3.x) that generates the black screen, countdown, and image